theragatha/theragatha.github.io/content/en/theragatha/sujato/chapter-one/thag1.91.md

 bookHidden: true
 ---

-# 1.91 Rāmaṇīyavihārī
+# 1.91 Paripuṇṇaka

-The wilderness is delightful,
+What I consumed today is considered better
-Where ordinary people find no joy.
+Than pure food of a hundred flavors:
-There the passionless will rejoice,
+The Dhamma taught by the Buddha,
-For they seek no sensual pleasures.
+Gotama of infinite vision.

 ## Notes